therealkenbuck/create-a-personal-web-page.github.io/README.md

 ![Screen Shot 2021-09-28 at 8 55 32 AM](https://user-images.githubusercontent.com/91136182/135091131-3cefca26-869b-453c-8755-cff22bcaca43.png)

-3. Give your new Repository a name - in this case name your new repository [your-github-username.github.io], give it a description if you wish and then press the green "Create repository" button at the bottom of the page.
+3. Give your new Repository a name - in this case name your new repository "your-github-username.github.io" (remember to replace "your-github-username" with your actual Github username), give it a description if you wish and then press the green "Create repository" button at the bottom of the page.

 ![Screen Shot 2021-09-28 at 8 57 40 AM](https://user-images.githubusercontent.com/91136182/135092041-22a99b62-937e-4858-9236-c041214a014e.png)